Leonne Stentler

 Leonne Suzanne Stentler (born 23 April 1986) is a Dutch former footballer.
 She played as a defender.
+She currently works as a football pundit for NOS, the Dutch public broadcaster, and regularly appears as a studio analyst during major international tournaments, including the UEFA European Championship and the FIFA World Cup.

 Club career

 Stentler played for ADO Den Haag in the Eredivisie before moving to AFC Ajax in 2012, to play in the first season of the BeNe League.

 International career

 In March 2009 Rotterdam-born Stentler made her senior international debut, against South Africa at the Cyprus Cup.

 Stentler was called up to be part of the national team for the UEFA Women's Euro 2013.

 In total, Stentler earned 16 caps between 2009 and 2013.